 The date reported in the Contract date field must be a date on or before the date reported in the Reporting period end date field.

 6.32 Settlement date – the date on which all monies are paid and transfer of property is confirmed and must be provided in the format CCYYMMDD.
+If the Settlement date is not available, use the Transfer date.

 The date reported in the Settlement date field must be a date on or after the date reported in the Contract date field.